 Kia Wright Kia Wright

-Get your salt & minerals
+Get your electrolytes

-Why: Low electrolytes can show up as extreme fatigue, poor concentration, headaches, cravings, and that “wired but tired” feeling.
+It shows up as extreme fatigue, brain fog, headaches, cravings, and a “wired but tired” feeling.

-Helpful sources are high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and low-sugar electrolyte drinks.
+Especially if you’re active and in hot climates, be sure to get some high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and/or low-sugar electrolyte drinks.
+I get the Liquid I.V. electrolyte packets.

-Why: Low electrolytes can show up as extreme fatigue, poor concentration, headaches, cravings, and that “wired but tired” feeling.
+It shows up as extreme fatigue, brain fog, headaches, cravings, and a “wired but tired” feeling.

-Helpful sources are high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and low-sugar electrolyte drinks.
+Especially if you’re active and in hot climates, be sure to get some high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and/or low-sugar electrolyte drinks.
+I get the Liquid I.V. electrolyte packets.

 Read More